Thanks for visiting my website, and thanks even more for your interest in my work.

 A Conflict of Interest

 Fast forward another eighteen months (but it actually didn't go by that quickly) and I finished A Conflict of Interest.
 Simon & Schuster's Gallery imprint bought it, which enabled me to meet Ed Schlesinger (what are the odds of having two Ed S's as editors?).
-Like my other Ed S., Ed Shlesinger made key changes to A Conflict of Interest, which made it better.
+Like my other Ed S., Ed Schlesinger made key changes to A Conflict of Interest, which made it better.

 And, as always, stay tuned and I'll post information as soon as I know it.
 For the most up to date information about me and my writing, Like or Friend me on Facebook.
+Or just send me an email at adam@adammitzner—I promise I'll write back.